Two-Year Diploma

 Timberline Canadian Alpine Academy strives to deliver high quality learning experiences in outdoor settings.
 All of our instructors are highly certified and experienced in their respective disciplines.
 The goal of our program is mitigate risk of bodily injury as much as possible but the nature of learning in these environments means that risk can never be fully eliminated.
 Participation in any program at Timberline Canadian Alpine Academy comes with inherent risks and injuries can happen.
 Therefore, every student or participant should attend programming knowing that reality that accidents can occur.

-Program Structure
+The Program

 Curriculum